ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Evaluation of ProveRAG

 To answer \textbf{RQ2}, for the evaluation of retrieval techniques, we compare multiple chunking techniques by increasingly augmenting the \textit{Retr.
-LLM} with more external resources vs. the summarizing technique (including all the relevant resources) to assess their capabilities in providing exploitation and mitigation strategies.
-To do a fair comparison between the chunking vs. summarizing technique, we only used NVD and CWE as evidence sources of information.
+LLM} with more external resources versus the summarizing technique (including all relevant resources) to assess their abilities to provide accurate exploitation and mitigation strategies.
+To make a fair comparison between the chunking vs. summarizing technique, we only used NVD and CWE as evidence sources of information.
 Table \ref{table:rag_results} shows the overall results for these two techniques.

-From the results, first we can see that for the prompt-only experiment, the performance is poor, for both exploitation and mitigation results.
-This shows the big limitation of LLMs' knowledge with new, unseen data, as the entire dataset consists of 2024 vulnerabilities.
-This goes back to \textbf{RQ1} and how we can deal with this problem.
-By integrating the retrieval techniques, we can see that the temporal alignment of the LLM is improved by the inclusion of the curated dataset, indicating that such an approach may alleviate limitations related to temporal alignment for cybersecurity applications.
+The prompt-only baseline exhibited poor performance for both exploitation and mitigation, demonstrating the limitations of LLMs with unseen vulnerabilities (as highlighted in RQ1).
+By integrating the retrieval techniques, we can see that the temporal alignment of the LLM is improved, indicating that such an approach alleviates temporal limitations for cybersecurity applications.
+For exploitation, all RAG configurations achieved high accuracy, though performance slightly declined when additional data were introduced with the chunking approach.
+Mitigation queries, however, revealed greater variation: the NVD-only setting achieved 29\% accuracy, consistent with its limited mitigation content.
+Augmenting with CWE substantially increased \#TPs (139→262), while adding further URLs reduced performance (7\%) due to lower segment quality.